 An experiment to measure the magnetic field in the chromatosphere by using ultraviolet light.
 The CLASP was launched in September 2015, and succeeded in obtaining information

 on the chromatosphere magnetic field.

 An experiment with refurbished instruments of the CLASP to measure the magnetic field of the chromosphere at different observation wavelengths. the CLASP2 was launched on 11 April 2019 from

 the White Sands Missile Test Range in USA, and successfully acquired observational data over a six-minute flight time.

 An experiment to continuously observe the Sun with an 1-meter telescope mounted on a balloon flying in the stratosphere.
-We are developing the SCIP instrument, which measure the chromospheric
+We developed the SCIP instrument, which measure the chromospheric

 An experiment to observe high-energy coronal plasmas and investigate small-scale energy-release events with the world’s first high-speed X-ray CMOS camera.
 The FOXSI-3 was launched and

 succeeded in focusing imaging spectroscopic observation of the solar corona on September 7, 2018!